 London is host to the biggest Chinese New Year celebrations outside of Asia, with a huge day parade dancing its way from Charing Cross Road to the city’s Chinatown, as well as traditional festivities in Trafalgar Square and several stage performances in the West End.

 Unlike many other Chinese New Year celebrations, London’s mega-event is compressed into one day and usually takes place on the weekend following the Lunar New Year.
-In 2020, it will be held on 26 enero.
+In 2021, it will be held online on 14 enero.